 4 bags of soup bones

-6 rib eye steaks (my favorite for on the grill)
+6 rib-eye steaks (my favorite for on the grill)

-How much does buying a side of beef cost?
+How much is a side of beef?

 At Bringhurst Meats, the price per side varies from week to week.
 In 2014, I paid $3.20/lb hanging weight.
 Since our side of beef weighed in at 398 lbs, I paid $1,273.60.
 This included having our beef custom cut, wrapped & labeled, and frozen.
-The meat was boxed up into 7 boxes, and they loaded them into my car for me.
-Our heaviest box was about 40 lbs, so reasonable to lift & carry into the house.

 A side of beef can fit in a 10 cu ft freezer, with strategic packing so you can get to everything.
 For years, we have had a 15 cu ft freezer, and our side of beef fit in there without problems leaving the top shelf & some door space for the other necessities (like ice cream).